-(F) Rights to Inventions Made Under a Contract or Agreement.
-If the Federal award meets the definition of "funding agreement" under 37 CFR §401.2 (a) and the recipient or subrecipient wishes to enter into a contract with a small business firm or nonprofit organization regarding the substitution of parties, assignment or performance of experimental, developmental, or research work under that "funding agreement," the recipient or subrecipient must comply with the requirements of 37 CFR Part 401, "Rights to Inventions Made by Nonprofit Organizations and Small Business Firms Under Government Grants, Contracts and Cooperative Agreements," and any implementing regulations issued by the awarding agency.

-(G) Clean Air Act (42 U.S.C.
+- (F) Rights to Inventions Made Under a Contract or Agreement.
+If the Federal award meets the definition of "funding agreement" under 37 CFR §401.2 (a) and the recipient or subrecipient wishes to enter into a contract with a small business firm or nonprofit organization regarding the substitution of parties, assignment or performance of experimental, developmental, or research work under that "funding agreement," the recipient or subrecipient must comply with the requirements of 37 CFR Part 401, "Rights to Inventions Made by Nonprofit Organizations and Small Business Firms Under Government Grants, Contracts and Cooperative Agreements," and any implementing regulations issued by the awarding agency. - (G) Clean Air Act (42 U.S.C.
 7401-7671q.) and the Federal Water Pollution Control Act (33 U.S.C.
 1251-1387), as amended-Contracts and subgrants of amounts in excess of \$150,000 must contain a provision that requires the non-Federal award to agree to comply with all applicable standards, orders or regulations issued pursuant to the Clean Air Act (42 U.S.C.
 7401-7671q) and the Federal Water Pollution Control Act as amended (33 U.S.C.
 1251-1387).
-Violations must be reported to the Federal awarding agency and the Regional Office of the Environmental Protection Agency (EPA).

-(H) Debarment and Suspension (Executive Orders 12549 and 12689)-A contract award (see 2 CFR 180.220) must not be made to parties listed on the governmentwide exclusions in the System for Award Management (SAM), in accordance with the OMB guidelines at 2 CFR 180 that implement Executive Orders 12549 (3 CFR part 1986 Comp., p.
+Violations must be reported to the Federal awarding agency and the Regional Office of the Environmental Protection Agency (EPA). - (H) Debarment and Suspension (Executive Orders 12549 and 12689)-A contract award (see 2 CFR 180.220) must not be made to parties listed on the governmentwide exclusions in the System for Award Management (SAM), in accordance with the OMB guidelines at 2 CFR 180 that implement Executive Orders 12549 (3 CFR part 1986 Comp., p.
 189) and 12689 (3 CFR part 1989 Comp., p.
 235), "Debarment and Suspension."
-SAM Exclusions contains the names of parties debarred, suspended, or otherwise excluded by agencies, as well as parties declared ineligible under statutory or regulatory authority other than Executive Order 12549.

-(I) Byrd Anti-Lobbying Amendment (31 U.S.C.
+SAM Exclusions contains the names of parties debarred, suspended, or otherwise excluded by agencies, as well as parties declared ineligible under statutory or regulatory authority other than Executive Order 12549. - (I) Byrd Anti-Lobbying Amendment (31 U.S.C.
 1352)-Contractors that apply or bid for an award exceeding \$100,000 must file the required certification.
 Each tier certifies to the tier above that it will not and has not used Federal appropriated funds to pay any person or organization for influencing or attempting to influence an officer or employee of any agency, a member of Congress, officer or employee of Congress, or an employee of a member of Congress in connection with obtaining any Federal contract, grant or any other award covered by 31 U.S.C.
 1352.
-Each tier must also disclose any lobbying with non-Federal funds that takes place in connection with obtaining any Federal funds that takes place in connection with obtaining any Federal funds that takes place in connection with obtaining any Federal funds that takes place in connection with obtaining any Federal funds that takes place in connection with obtaining any Federal award.

-(J) See §200.322 Procurement of recovered materials.
+Each tier must also disclose any lobbying with non-Federal funds that takes place in connection with obtaining any Federal award.
+Such disclosures are forwarded from tier to tier up to the non-Federal award. - (J) See §200.322 Procurement of recovered materials.